Notification System

 Resolve preferences —

-NotificationPreferenceRepolooks up the workspace’s preference for the givenevent_type.
+NotificationPreferenceRepolooks up the domain’s preference for the givenevent_type.
 If no preference exists, only in-app delivery occurs. -

 Dispatch — For each channel in the resolved preference, the service calls the matching